How to use Modules

 How do I add a module to my site?

-Just ask for the functionality in plain English: 'add a contact form,' 'put a booking calendar on this page,' or 'add a tap-to-call bar for mobile.'
+Just ask for the functionality in plain English: 'add a contact form,' 'put a booking calendar on this page,' 'show my Google reviews,' or 'add a tap-to-call bar for mobile.'
 The agent writes the working markup for you.
 You never touch code or configure an integration by hand.

 Where do form submissions and signups go?